hmemcpy/hmemcpy.com/source/_posts/2010-12-19-my-talk-at-the-alt-net-israel-tools-meetingresharpers-hidden-gems.md

 Before I even started my talk, I asked the audience who used ReSharper to raise hands.
 Of almost 40 people, I think 90% raised their hands.
 I guaranteed them that the feature I was about to show was something they never heard of before, and I was pleased to have been right!

-ReSharper's *Internal Mode* (or *God-mode* or *<a href="http://doom.wikia.com/wiki/Doom_cheat_codes">iddqd</a>*, as it was referred to around the room) is an internal set of tools and commands, used mostly by ReSharper developers at JetBrains.
+ReSharper's *Internal Mode* (or *God-mode* or *<a href="http://doom.wikia.com/wiki/Doom_cheat_codes">iddqd</a>*, as it was referred to around the room) is an internal set of tools and commands, used mostly by ReSharper developers at JetBrains.
 To enable it, start Visual Studio with the following command line switch:

 `devenv.exe /ReSharper.Internal`